edu-python-course/problem-sets/src/conv_store/challenge.rst

 Products and Carts
 ******************

-It's a good idea to with basics - the objects you're going to work with.
+It's a good idea to start with basics - the objects you're going to work with.
 At stage one the main goal is to implement data models - classes to work around data in the future.

 Product